About ICCA and Membership

 We have recruited some of the nation’s foremost authorities including professors from Harvard University, Colorado State University, CNN, the USDA, FDA and scientists to share late breaking developments that affect the foodservice industry.
 The goal of the ICCA Summit it to host a unique event unlike all other educational programs offered to the foodservice trade.
 The topics focus on issues at the core of new menu development and include the multifaceted challenges facing corporate chefs today.

 The annual summit is a small and intimate environment created to help form a unique network of professional chefs.
 This is done by creating unique programs that include farm tours, hands-on kitchen programs and utilizing regional chef experts who share the unique nuances of the cuisine from the region in which the Summit is held.
 This includes a look into the history of the cuisine and what influences the flavors or trends that are successful.

 What other activities are hosted by the ICCA?

-Other activities we host throughout the year include networking receptions at major gatherings of the industry including the NRA Show, COEX and the Worlds of Flavor Conference.
+Other activities we host throughout the year include networking receptions at major gatherings of the industry including the NRA Show.
 We also host singular focused educational programs that explore an ingredient’s complete lifecycle and in-depth hands-on experimentation in processing.
-These include pork and beef production, exploration of seafood harvesting, baking & pastry, food manufacturing and produce farm tours.
-We have also hosted international chef tours to Thailand and Australia.
+These include Cheese manufacturing, pork and beef production, exploration of seafood harvesting, baking & pastry, food manufacturing and produce farm tours.
+We have also hosted international chef tours to Canada, Mexico, Thailand and Australia.
 More of these events are scheduled in the future.

 How many sponsors do you have and what is their role?